fontforge/designwithfontforge.com/en-US/Spacing_Metrics_and_Kerning.md

 ## <strong>Kerning individual pairs</strong>

 This is the most basic level of creating kerning pairs in FontForge.
 In the Metrics Window, the kerning value between two characters can be manually adjusted either by dragging the right-hand character to or from the left-hand character, or by editing the kerning value directly in the metrics table of the window.
-To change kerning values by dragging characters, use the kern-tool handle that appears when the mouse cursor is hovering between two characters (see screeenshot below).
+To change kerning values by dragging characters, use the kern-tool handle that appears when the mouse cursor is hovering between two characters (see screenshot below).
 The kerning value in the metrics table can be edited by manually entering values or by incrementing / decrementing the value using your keyboard's up / down keys.

 <img src="images/mnl-kern.png" alt="">